 The GROW model is a simple method for goal setting and problem-solving in coaching.
 It includes for stages:

 R for Reality: That’s the status quo, where our client is right now.
-The client describes her current situation and how far she is away from her goal.
+The client describes her current situation and how far she is from her goal.

-11 A Shared To-Do list
+12) Shared To-Do list

 Another benefit is that both of you know what is getting done and what isn’t at any moment during the process.
 You immediately see where they procrastinate or struggle and when your support is needed.
 The shared to-do list helped to set priorities, achieve milestones faster and keep track of the small wins during a coaching process.